GSA-TTS/identity-handbook/_articles/partnerships-ticket-handling.md

 * `#login-partner-support`

-If you see or are made aware of a request from a partner that **does not** originate from ZenDesk, please create a corresponding ticket in ZenDesk.
+If you see or are made aware of a request from a partner that **does not** originate from ZenDesk, please create a corresponding ticket.
 Make sure to include as much information as possible, and if the request originates through a channel that can be linked to (e.g. Slack) make sure to include a link to the thread in the "Public Reply" field.